raganwald/raganwald.github.com/_posts/2016-12-15-what-functional-composition-can-teach-us-about-libraries-and-frameworks.md

 This idea of namespaces has carried forward to this day, in many forms.
 JavaScript's blocks create namespaces, and it has formal modules as well.
 It may soon have private object properties.

 Namespaces constrain large graphs into many smaller graphs, each of which has a constrained set of ways they can be connected to other graphs.
 It's still a large graph, but the number of possible ways to draw it is smaller, and by analogy, it is easier to sort out what it does, and how.

+What we have described is a heuristic for designing good software systems: **Provide the flexibility to use many-to-many relationships between entities, while simultaneously providing ways for programmers to intentionally limit the ways that entities can be connected**.

+---

+### higher-order functions